OF-VO: Efficient Navigation among Pedestrians Using Commodity Sensors: Overview

 We compute the velocities and positions of surrounding obstacles from Lidar data and RGB images with the help of optical flow estimation and object detection.
 After that, noises from the perception models are explicitly analyzed and used to improve the overall accuracy of our approach.
 With the position and velocities, $\pp_o,\; \vv_o$, of detected obstacles, our method uses a modified VO-based algorithm to navigate the robot.

 Real-world scenarios inevitably have inaccuracies, occlusions, and only partial observations from the environment due to limited field-of-view.
 For all obstacles detected by the perception model, we model the inaccuracies in detection as Gaussian distributions.
 We also provide a lower bound on the confidence of collision avoidance.
-For unobserved or partially observed objects, we apply non-holonomic or other kinematics constraints to estimate the feasible velocity space of the robot, as described in Section \ref{sec:navigation}.
+For unobserved or partially observed objects, we apply non-holonomic kinematic constraints to estimate the feasible velocity space of the robot, as described in Section \ref{sec:navigation}.
 Our integrated approach consists of two parts, learning-based perception and model-based collision avoidance, which are strongly coupled.
-The hyperparameters in the VO algorithm are modified according to different bounds on robots' velocities or different requirements in terms of confidence in probabilistic collision avoidance.
+The hyperparameters in the VO algorithm are chosen according to different bounds on robots' velocities and different requirements in terms of confidence in probabilistic collision avoidance.